 This is similar to the resting ECG but you will be running on a treadmill or peddling on an exercise bike during the test.
 This version shows up any heart rhythm problems that don’t show up when you’re resting.

-Once your doctor has the results of all of these tests, he or she will be able to build up a picture of how your heart is working, and whether the electrical impulses are behaving normally.
+Once your clinical team has the results of all of these tests, they will be able to build up a picture of how your heart is working, and whether the electrical impulses are behaving normally.
 It also helps to plan your treatment for now and in the future, and lets us compare results later on to see how well treatment is working.

 Types of arrhythmia